 Men cannot understand the anger a woman feels at being penetrated against her will.
-Self-evidently, there is the physical damage: the blood, the pain and the healing process.
+There is physical damage: blood and pain.
+Women can be badly injured (rendered infertile) or even killed.
 More importantly there is the psychological violation of the victim’s ability to make their own choices.
 Rape is always an act of violation by a male because he has taken something the victim did not want to give.
 But it also forces a woman to potentially bear a man’s progeny.
 A victim of rape feels fear when they cannot defend themselves against a man’s unwanted sexual advances.
 They also feel humiliation and anger towards a person has brutally violated their body.

 The fact that men drug women or get them drunk to obtain sex, does not lead an objective observer to conclude that enthusiasm for intercourse is shared equally between the sexes.
 Date rape is a conscious attempt by a man to have sex with a woman when she is incapacitated and so incapable of objecting, defending herself or even remembering what happened.

 There is also sex without consent where the victim is either silent or ineffective in making their objections.
 They allow their abuser to insist on the goal of penetration because they are too embarrassed, intimidated or frightened to object.
 Many women claim rape after the event.
 They feel they were manoeuvred or pressured into having sex when they didn’t want it.

 Rape and pillage have always been the spoils of war.
 But not every man will rape when given an opportunity.
 Rape involves an inability to empathise with the victim.
 Many men’s ability to objectivise a lover is not this extreme.
 Sex education has to explain these situations in black and white terms that everyone can understand.
 Men have a subconscious biological drive to want intercourse (regardless of the other person’s feelings).
 Women are often blamed for sexual assault by saying that they were ‘asking for it’ as if men have no choice.
 Most men are highly emotional when it comes to sex.